hollowdll/electron-project/README.md

-# electron-project
+# About this project
-My first electron project
+Cross-platform timer desktop application.

 (To be updated)